What Does “Meme” Mean?

 The pronunciation of meme depends on the language you’re speaking in.
 But in English, meme is pronounced /miːm/ (“meem”).

-“Meme” Pronunciation:
+“Meme” pronunciation

 Some people pronounce meme as mee-mee or meh-meh.
 Although this may be correct in other languages, it is not in English.

 Many online meme generators make coming up with your own memes easy.
 These websites include popular images that you can add text to.
-Popular examples of this type of website are MemeGenerator and Make a Meme.
+Some examples of this type of website are MemeGenerator and Make a Meme.

 Now that you know where you can create a meme, it’s time to learn how to write the accompanying text.
 Here are a few bits of advice you can use:

-Keep Timeliness in Mind
+Keep timeliness in mind

 If you want your meme to go viral, timing is essential.
 Don’t create a meme using something that was relevant six months ago and expect it to gain traction and popularity.
 Instead, it’s better to create a meme using a recent event or trend.